Brandonmorsework/Easyshopcapstone/README.md

 # Easy Shop - Brandon Morse

-## The Easy Shop Application is a website that allows users to filter transactions by name, color and price.
-The application also allows admin users to update and delete categories and products.
+## The Easy Shop Application is a website that allows users to filter products by name, color and price.
+The application also allows admin users to add, update and delete categories and products.

 ## User Stories